Um. So. Go here.

 The ironic end of this saga is that on Saturday morning, while leading services, I was forced to lead all three of these.

 David A.M.
-Wilensky is a writer, editor and so-called "Millennial" with experience in journalism and Jewish communal service.
-His monthly column appears in the New Jersey Jewish Standard.
+Wilensky is a freelance writer, editor and a so-called "Millennial" with extensive experience in Jewish journalism and Jewish communal nonprofits.

 Powered by WordPress.
 Designed by